Operations and policy information during COVID-19

 *This may not apply to certain trips with unique accommodation arrangements.
 Please see specific trip information for more details.

 Trail conditions vary greatly, including a mix of wide dirt paths, hiking trails with rocks and roots, rough, large rocky steps, loose scree, and shallow stream crossings.
 Uneven terrain underfoot requires agility and stable footing and balance.
 We request that you bring hiking boots with full ankle support and two trekking poles, which help provide comfort, significant stability, and most importantly, enjoyment.
-Our hikes take us through farmland, forest, rocky glacial terrain, and over mountain passes.
-Each hike includes sustained climbing and descending, often steeply.
+Our hikes take us through farmland, forest, rocky open terrain, and over mountain passes.
+Each hike includes climbing and descending, sometimes steeply.
 The trails occasionally travel through exposed sections with drop-offs and traverses steep hillsides or on rocky switchbacks, which may pose an issue for those with vertigo or a fear of heights.
 Feel free to call our office for further details.

 Most Convenient Arrival Airport:Innsbruck Airport, Innsbruck, Austria (airport code INN)